Dee Does Death

 Dee is a phenomenal achiever, but she couldn’t get started while her business goals were out of alignment.
 The Good Life Marketing approach starts with minimalism – drop away everything that doesn’t serve.

 “It made me realise that to do those other bigger things with Dee Does Death, I would actually go down the path under another brand name.
-And this all made sense once they’d spoken to me about it.
-Which clarified my thinking and allowed to remain focussed just on Dee Does Death, and not feel I had to have everything sorted, and wasn’t taking on too much.
+And this all made sense once Sarah had spoken to me about it.
+Which clarified my thinking and allowed me to remain focussed just on Dee Does Death, and not feel I had to have everything sorted, and wasn’t taking on too much.

 So what I need to be doing is something that is completely within my capabilities.
 Something that isn’t going to stop me in my tracks where I end up just putting it off for months.